 - Was included on Bloomberg’s 2020 Gender Equality Index which measures gender equality across female leadership and talent pipeline, equal pay and gender parity, inclusive culture, sexual harassment policies and pro-women brand

 - HPE’s diversity and inclusion efforts were acknowledged with 100% ratings by the Human Rights Equality Index and the U.S. Business Leadership Network Disability Equality Index

-- HPE named one of the World’s Most Ethical Companies by Ethisphere on its 2019 list recognizing companies recognized for advancing corporate citizenship, transparency and standards of integrity
+- For the second consecutive year, HPE named one of the World’s Most Ethical Companies by Ethisphere on its 2020 list recognizing companies recognized for advancing corporate citizenship, transparency and standards of integrity

 o To take a fuller look at HPE’s corporate social responsibility awards, click here.